stysan/oii-firefox/README.md

 $$

-For more information, you can watch this [video](https://www.youtube.com/watch?v=F8qqWkmtCG0).
+For more information, you can watch [this](https://www.youtube.com/watch?v=F8qqWkmtCG0) video.
 The data used to create the function can be found [here](https://docs.google.com/spreadsheets/d/1uiXBByPjOqOvEGd0QbGaDst6KkuVsww2Q0ropcMlTVY).

-If you have any questions or want to contribute, feel free to join my discord server [here](https://discord.com/invite/cT6vzbvpe8).
+If you have any questions or want to contribute, feel free to join my [discord server](https://discord.com/invite/cT6vzbvpe8).

-## How to install (experimental)
+## How to install

+This extension is currently only available for chrome and there are two ways to install it:

+### Via Chrome Webstore

+For the latest stable release and automatic updates, it is recommended to install the extension [here](https://chromewebstore.google.com/detail/oii/dmodoodhamgjfnfnokgflekfjgjagpna).

+### Via GitHub

+Alternatively, to get the latest (though not necessarily stable) build, install the extension through these steps.
+Keep in mind, that the extension will not update automatically this way:

 1. Download and unzip the repository
 2. Navigate to the [extensions](chrome://extensions/) in your chrome browser
 3. Enable developer mode (top right)
 4. Click "Load unpacked" and select the osu!ii folder from step 1

-Alternatively check out [this](https://www.youtube.com/watch?v=nmSpWQJuTaQ) video tutorial for a more detailed explanation.
+For a more detailed explanation check out [this](https://www.youtube.com/watch?v=nmSpWQJuTaQ) video tutorial.